celiason/museum-visitor-model/README.md

 <!-- ![](figs/pdp_weekend_tmax.png) -->

 It is interesting to look at the ineracting effects between precipitation (0.066) and windspeed (0.070 importance scores).
-The partial dependence plot shown below suggest that about 142 more people come to the museum on calm and rainy days than on windy dry days.
+The partial dependence plot shown below suggest that about 142 more people come to the museum on calm, rainy days than on windy, dry days.

 ![](figs/pdp_wspd_prcp.png)